sacko87/sacko87.github.io/index.md

 ### Language Summary

-I am proficent in C, CPP, Java 7/8 (learning 9 as we speak), SQL, JavaScript (learning TypeScript as we speak too), PHP (4/5) and Python 2/3.
-I'm always open to learning new languages as there is no one language that can do everything well!
+I am proficient in C, CPP, Java 7/8 (learning 9 as we speak), SQL, JavaScript (currently looking at TypeScript), PHP (4/5) and Python (2/3).
+I'm always open to learning new languages as no one language can do everything well!

 ### Non-subject specific work experience